irchelp/irchelp.github.io/clients/mobile/android/index.md

 ConnectBot is a popular SSH client for Android, and a version exists which has been modified for ease of use with irssi.

-irssi is notable in this area, as a single irssi client on a stable host can be accessible both via SSH and as an IRC proxy for a client running directly on the Android device, allowing you to maintain continuity of conversations even when the mobile network connectivity is very intermittant.
+irssi is notable in this area, as a single irssi client on a stable host can be accessible both via SSH and as an IRC proxy for a client running directly on the Android device, allowing you to maintain continuity of conversations even when the mobile network connectivity is very intermittent.

 # Using a bouncer/proxy